Admission to the program may be achieved by completing the following requirements:

-Graduate Record Examination (GRE): any two of the three GRE scores (Verbal, Quantitative or Analytical Writing) may be used to meet graduate admissions standards for the MAT.
-The minimum acceptable score for the Verbal is 150, Quantitative is 141 and Analytic Writing is 4.5.
+Graduate Record Examination (GRE): any two of the three GRE scores (Verbal, Quantitative or Analytical Writing) may be used to meet credential program admissions standard.
+The minimum acceptable score for the Verbal 150, Quantitative 141, and Analytic Writing is 4.5.

 Miller Analogies Test (MAT): achieve a minimum scaled score of 403.

-Submit two letters of recommendation and recommendation waivers from individuals who are familiar with the applicant's academic/professional ability to undertake graduate study.
+Submit three Recommendation for Teacher Preparation Forms from individuals who are familiar with the applicant's academic/professional ability to undertake graduate study.

 How to Apply